vmware/concord-bft/test/README.md

 The built in
 [__repr__](https://docs.python.org/3/reference/datamodel.html#object.__repr__)
 method is used for data and exception classes to return printable information.
-Write now it's human readable and not bound to python types, but we may want to change that and add `__str__` methods later.
+Right now it's human readable and not bound to python types, but we may want to change that and add `__str__` methods later.

 # Writing a test